GovQA Supports Public Service Recognition Week

 GovQA’s public records (FOIA) software promotes efficiencies from its extensive knowledge base, rules engine, and workflow and payment technologies.
 Its tools include in-line deflection, duplicate request flagging and linking, and tiered request processing.
 It reduces repetitive work, limits errors, and streamlines collaboration.
 At the same time, it offers the most advanced cloud security technology available to government agencies, supporting compliance and security initiatives.

-During this Public Service Recognition Week, we want to applaud all public servants working so hard to carry out their duties, especially in the face of the pandemic.
+During Public Service Recognition Week, we applaud all public servants working so hard to carry out their duties in the face of ongoing challenges.
 Hooray and congratulations.

-Public Service Recognition Week is an appropriate time to consider streamlining public records request activities.
+Public Service Recognition Week is a great time to consider streamlining public records request activities.
 Contact GovQA for more information.

 GovQA, headquartered just outside of Chicago, is the leading provider of streamlined government compliance solutions.
 The GovQA Exchange Platform enables cities, counties, and state agencies to securely collect and control time sensitive information within, across, and outside governments.